Die erste Walpurgisnacht

+Background

 Goethe wrote this text to be set to music, intending it for his friend Carl Friedrich Zelter, who tried twice, in 1799 and 1812, but did not complete a setting.
-Mendelssohn, who knew Goethe, first took it up in 1830 and it was first performed in Berlin on 10 January 1833.
+Mendelssohn, who knew Goethe, first took it up in 1830.

 The story is about how a prank allows for a local tradition to take place in spite of opposition from an intolerant new regime.
 The Druids and local heathen would celebrate May Day, but, as a women's chorus warns, this is now forbidden.
 The Druid priests counter that those who fear to sacrifice deserve their chains.
 A comic solution emerges as a Druid watchman suggests a masquerade of the Devil, spirits, and demons to frighten the occupying Christians.
 The Christians are scared away, and the Druids and heathen are left to celebrate Spring and the Sun.